etherealxx/batchlinks-webui/README.md

 ### Huggingface's download method

-So there's three supported method: `gdown`, `wget`, and `curl`.
+So there's four supported method: `gdown`, `wget`, `curl` and `aria2`.
 Use whatever, really.
-The difference between them are actually very little.
+The difference between them are actually little.
 Myself love using gdown since the output is cleaner than the others.

 <!--